sharetribe/flex-docs/src/docs/concepts-payments/payment-methods-overview/index.md

 process.
 For instance, you need to add a new transition that includes the [stripe-create-payment-intent-push](/references/transaction-process-actions/#actionstripe-create-payment-intent-push) action.

+<plan tier="extend" feature="Customizing your transaction process"></plan>

 Further, because push payments do not have a preauthorization phase, it is recommended to avoid that in the transaction process and use an _instant booking_ type of flow.
-The example below describes the minimum recommended changes in the two transitions:
-`request-push-payment` and `confirm-payment-instant-booking`.
+The example below describes the minimum recommended changes in the two transitions: `request-push-payment` and `confirm-payment-instant-booking`.
 The example illustrates how you can still use the preauthorization step for card payments.

 ![Push payment process](push-payment-process.png 'Push payment process example.')